Note: Updated and corrected April2017 PT

 Chapter 1: Beorn's Diary

 A red headed girl of about twelve entered the hall in tears and made her way over to a bed in the corner.
-The girl was Nariel daughter of Caraneth who was the daughter of Beorn the bear man and Rhovanien of Lake Town.
-Being a Beorning she was taller and broader than other girls of her age, but still she appeared delicate.
-Her clothes were simple a woollen tunic dyed a vibrant red like her hair that fell in waves down her back.
-Nariel dried her eyes as best as she could before she retrieved a large bag from under the bed and began packing some of her belongings.
+The girl was Nariel, daughter of Caraneth who was the daughter of Beorn the bear man and Rhovanien of Lake Town.
+Being a Beorning she was taller and broader than other girls of her age, but still she appeared graceful.
+Her clothes were simple, a woollen tunic dyed a vibrant red like her hair that fell in waves down her back.
+Nariel dried her eyes as best she could before she retrieved a large bag from under the bed and began packing some of her belongings.

 When I calmed down and the battle had been won, I went to bathe myself in a nearby stream.
 I removed the matted blood from my fur and then reverted to my human form again emerging from the water.
 It was then that I saw her for the first time.